-2 Introduction
+1 Introduction

-In this document ('Debugging Design Document, D3.4.1') we present designs to extend the existing tools DDT and MUST towards the gaps and high level goals that we identified in D3.1 'State of the art and gap analysis'.
+In this document ("Debugging Design Document, D3.4.2") we present designs to extend the existing tools DDT and MUST towards the gaps and high level goals that we identified in D3.1 "State of the art and gap analysis".

-We first describe the current tools for debugging/correctness within CRESTA - Allinea DDT and MUST.
+We first describe the current tools for debugging and correctness within CRESTA -Allinea DDT and MUST.
 We then describe the changes to be made according to the priorities from the Gap Analysis for each tool.
-Section 2 presents the first designs for the Allinea DDT and Section 3 presents first designs for MUST.
+Section 2 presents designs that extend Allinea DDT and Section 3 presents designs that extend MUST.